Important Purchasing Rules:

 Important News about Home Deliveries: Procurement Services has received numerous questions regarding residential deliveries of supplies for staff working remotely at home.
 Under normal circumstances, we do not advise home delivery for several reasons, including tax implications, appropriate use of UW owned materials, tracking and tagging equipment, returned goods issues etc. However, we have modified our guidance for ProCard purchases to allow home delivery provided the appropriate person in the ordering department authorizes it.
 Departments should work with their administrative staff and human resources representatives regarding telework policies, responsibility for telework equipment and supplies, and tracking UW owned equipment and the plan for its return to the department (more information is available on the university's telework policy and process web page).

 ProCard single transaction limits are defaulted at $3,500 and monthly limits are defaulted at $20,000.
 Departments can manage card limits based on needs or policies and thus could have different monthly and single transaction card limits.
-To determine if a limit increase is needed, individual card limits can be reviewed in PaymentNet.

 |Equipment||Catering Events Up to $10,000||Advertising|